danieldietrich/journal/_posts/2023-12-17-gut-feeling.md

 I believe that we all have antennas and that decisions can be made without engaging our brain in intense thinking about which direction to take.

-We travel on a time-based path, in one direction &mdash; at least that's how I experience it within my reality[^1].
+We travel on a time-based path, in one direction&mdash;at least that's how I experience it within my reality[^1].
 On a high level, my mental model of life is that we are in a maze resembling a tree.
 Each moment, we stand at the root of the tree[^2] and can only move forward in time, down the tree.
 At each actual root, there are an infinite number of branches, but we can only traverse one branch at a time[^3].

 This is overwhelming&mdash;we need to make decisions about which branch to pursue.
 We can't see the entire tree, yet we might glimpse a few branches ahead.
 Although everything is interconnected, this fact doesn't necessarily simplify matters for us, right?
 We can never truly predict the outcome of taking a certain branch.
 We are left to guess, to use our intuition, our gut feeling[^4], in decision-making.